 What is Block the Blaze?

 Block the Blaze is a John Wayne Cancer Foundation (JWCF) funded youth skin cancer education program.
 The Block the Blaze program is the official partner of the California Surf Lifesaving Association (CSLSA) to provide skin cancer education to CA junior lifeguards.
-JWCF educated over 23,000 California junior lifeguards in Summer 2018 and expanded Block the Blaze into these additional states: CO, DE, FL, GA, IL, ME, MS, NC, NJ, NY, OR, PA, SC, SD, TX.
+JWCF has educated over 100,000+ California Junior Lifeguards and has expanded into additional states including: CO, DE, FL, GA, IL, ME, MS, NC, NJ, NY, OR, PA, SC, NC, SD, TX.
+To date, nearly half a million youth have heard a Block the Blaze presentation.

 Skin cancer is the most common cancer in the U.S. with 3.6 million people diagnosed annually, and it is on the rise.
 1 in 3 Californians will be diagnosed with skin cancer during their lifetime.
 95-100% of skin cancer is curable if caught early and treated quickly.